-Overseas economies, including the United States, are expected to gradually pick up.
-The aforementioned movements in foreign exchange rates are also projected to continue exerting upward pressure on exports.
+Overseas economies, including the United States, are expected to gradually The aforementioned movements in foreign exchange rates are also projected to continue exerting upward pressure on exports.
 A high degree of uncertainty remains about overseas economies, however, and the pace of pick-up is expected to remain very modest for the time being.
-The sluggishness in the European economy is projected to remain for the time being, and thus attention should continue to be paid to its impact on the global economy, including the outcome of its fiscal problem.
-As for the Chinese economy, the manufacturing sector-which has a large influence on Japan's economy-may face a situation in which the loose supply and demand conditions may prevail even further, mainly because there seems to be an overhang in the supply of raw materials and other goods.
-In contrast, the U.S.

-economy is expected to continue a moderate recovery, with downward pressure from the fiscal side on the wane.
-In relation to this, as for the IT-related sector, inventory adjustments in Japan's parts industry-which had been observed since the end of last year in line with the downshift in final demand for some products related to smartphones-have almost finished.
-In this situation, electronic parts and capital goods such as semiconductor products machinery-mainly those for new products of smartphones-have shown upward movements.
-Final demand of this sector as a whole, however, including conventional products such as PCs, has yet to show noticeable improvement, and thus future developments in overall final demand continue to require close monitoring.
+The sluggishness in the European economy is projected to remain for the time being, and thus attention should continue to be paid to its impact on the global economy, including the outcome of its debt problem.
+As for the Chinese economy, the manufacturing sector-which has a large influence on Japan's economy-may further continue to face a situation in which a marked improvement is unlikely to be seen, mainly because there seems to be an overhang in the supply of raw materials and other goods.
+Future developments in emerging economies and commodity-exporting economies-which have shown relatively slack movements in some economies-continue to require close scrutiny, along with movements in the financial and foreign exchange markets.
+In contrast, the U.S. economy is expected to continue a moderate recovery trend, partly since downward pressure from the fiscal side is expected to wane gradually, although attention should be paid to the effects of the rise in interest rates for housing loans as well as to the outcome of the fiscal problem.
+In relation to this, as for the IT-related sector, orders received and production of electronic parts and semiconductor products machinery for Japanese firms have seen an incipient pick-up, mainly against the backdrop of increased production of new smartphone products.
+Final demand of this sector as a whole, however, including conventional products such as PCs, has yet to show noticeable improvement, and thus developments in the IT-related sector-including a possibility that new adjustment pressures may be placed depending on developments in sales of new products-continue to require close monitoring.
 Meanwhile, the impact of the bilateral relationship between Japan and China on Japan's economy, despite lingering severity, has continued to become less visible with the pick-up in automobile-related exports to China.

 Taking the above into consideration, exports are expected to increase moderately mainly against the background of the pick-up in overseas economies.
-Imports are projected to resume their moderate uptrend along with movements in industrial production, against the backdrop of ongoing resilience in domestic demand, even though movements in foreign exchange rates will bear down on some areas.
+Imports are projected to resume their moderate uptrend along with movements in industrial production, amid firm domestic demand, even though movements in foreign exchange rates will bear down on some areas.
 As a reflection of these developments in exports and imports, net exports are projected to trend moderately upward.